Contact!

 Here we see two added “block list” entries, “*@hotmail.com” and “Amazon*”, which would prevent any contacts with a hotmail.com email address, or Sender name beginning “Amazon” from being added to the Address Book.

-As above, wild card symbols can be used, so adding a folder name such as:
+used, so adding a folder name such as:

 Personal Folders.I?box